33-centimeter band: CW and single sideband

 Amateurs who are involved in contesting use home-made or commercially available transverters to operate CW and SSB on the lower end of the band, either just above 903 MHz or just above 902 MHz.
 SSB/CW operations usually use horizontal polarization for most contacts.
-VHF/UHF contests are conducted by the ARRL several times each year to encourage operations across all ham bands.
+VHF/UHF contests are conducted by the ARRL Contest managers several times each year to encourage operations across all ham bands.
 Contacts must be made in the simplex mode - that is, without using a repeater.
 Any mode (FM, SSB, CW) can be used.
 Contact scoring is higher for 33 cm than the lower bands (6m through 70 cm).

 FM repeaters

 Until recently, no amateur radio equipment manufacturer has ever made an FM repeater for the 33 centimeter band.
 But nevertheless, amateurs have adapted other equipment for use in this band.
 Amateurs who wish to build a repeater and those who wish to use that repeater must do so using modified commercial equipment designed for use in the mid-800 MHz and mid-900 MHz range.
 The bulk of modified commercial equipment is manufactured by two companies, Motorola and Kenwood.

 In 2012, the first two-way 900 MHz radio made specifically for the Amateur Service was introduced by Alinco.
 The DJ-G29T is a dual band portable radio operating on the 222 MHz and 900 MHz bands and is fully programmable.